iurilandolt/Born2BRoot/readme.txt

 #hostname/users/groups
 	hostnamectl set-hostname <new_hostname>
 	hostnamectl status
+	useradd
-	useradd : creates a new user.
+		#creates a new user.
+	usermod
-	usermod : changes the user’s parameters: -l for the username, -c for the full name, -g for groups by group ID. userdel -r : deletes a user and all associated files. id -u : displays user ID.
+		#changes the user’s parameters: -l for the username, -c for the full name, -g for groups by group ID.
+	userdel -r
+		#deletes a user and all associated files.
+	id -u
+		#displays user ID.
+	users
-	users : shows a list of all currently logged in users. cat /etc/passwd | cut -d ":" -f 1 : displays a list of all users on the machine. cat /etc/passwd | awk -F '{print $1}' : same as above.
+		#shows a list of all currently logged in users.
+	cat /etc/passwd | cut -d ":" -f 1
+		#displays a list of all users on the machine.
+	cat /etc/passwd | awk -F '{print $1}'
+		#displays a list of all users on the machine.

+	groupadd
-	groupadd : creates a new group.
+		#creates a new group.
+	gpasswd -a
+		#adds a user to a group.
+	gpasswd -d
-	gpasswd -a : adds a user to a group. gpasswd -d : removes a user from a group. groupdel : deletes a group.
+		#removes a user from a group.
+	groupdel
+		#deletes a group.
+	groups
+		#displays the groups of a user.
+	id -g
+		#shows a user’s main group ID.
+	getent group
-	groups : displays the groups of a user. id -g : shows a user’s main group ID. getent group : displays a list of all users in a group.
+		#displays a list of all users in a group.

 #broadcast .sh
 	cd /usr/local/bin/
 	systemctl enable cron
-	crontab -e
+	sudo crontab -u root -e
-	*/10 * * * * bash /../monitoring.sh
-	*/10 * * * * bash /../monitoring.sh | wall
 		*/10 * * * * bash /usr/local/bin/sleep.sh && bash /usr/local/bin/monitoring.sh
+	sudo visudo
+		your_username ALL=(root) NOPASSWD: /usr/local/bin/monitoring.sh

 #display
 	VBoxVGA